oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 -------

-# <a name="IndividualPropertyorOperationResponse" href="#IndividualPropertyorOperationResponse">11 Individual Property or Operation Response</a>
+# <a id="IndividualPropertyorOperationResponse" href="#IndividualPropertyorOperationResponse">11 Individual Property or Operation Response</a>

 An individual property or operation response is represented as a JSON object.